Jack and Jill went up the hill to fetch a pail of water. Jack fell down and broke his crown and Jill wanted a divorce.

 Another option Jill and I discussed was the possibility of a ‘trial divorce’ in the guise of an informal separation (AKA taking some time out).

 I explained to Jill that she and Jack could agree an informal trial separation if they so wished.
 However, should they still choose to divorce or formally separate after this, they would still need to go through the formal processes to divide finances and child arrangements.

 Such trial separations can be helpful for couples like Jill to evaluate whether they truly would prefer life without their partner.
 For some, it can be an emotional period – for better or for worse.
 But ultimately, a trial separation is aimed at getting finality over whether or not a divorce is required.

 Finances and children are always contentious issues, and I explained to Jill that she and Jack would need to come to an informal arrangement over these.
 These arrangements wouldn’t, however, be enforceable by any court, as they are informal.

 Due to this, I would always advise that informal separation is on a short term basis to prevent other issues arising.

 In order to formalise finances and child arrangements, Jill and Jack would need to go through a formal separation.

 Either Jill or Jack could make a later application for financial orders to the court.
 However, if both received legal advice about the terms of the separation agreement and their financial positions were disclosed to each other, the court would be highly likely to uphold the terms of the original separation agreement despite not being bound by them.

 Judicial Separation as an Alternative to Divorce

-Judicial or formal separation is an alternative to divorce proceedings.
+Judicial or formal separation is a court-approved separation.
 The procedure is vastly the same as divorce, however the outcome is that you both remain married but come to a formal, legally enforceable agreement over the division of finances and child arrangements.
 Like divorce, to get a decree for judicial separation, Jill would need to be able to demonstrate grounds for separation, namely: